whitecell-dev/AXIS/README.md

     Use RuleEngine to run logic and fallback() to handle errors

-I’ve just created a logic-based GPT app — without a backend.
+You’ve just created a logic-based GPT app — without a backend.

 ✨ Why This Is Different